States on hook for billions under Trump’s unemployment plan

 “I don’t think there will be a huge delay.
 Labor Department has been working with the states.
 The states are the ones that process the federal benefits before.
 So, I don’t see any reason why it would be all that difficult,” he said.

-Associated Press Writers Brian Witte in Annapolis, Maryland; Larry Neumeister in New York; Melinda Deslatte in Baton Rouge, Louisiana; Susan Haigh in Hartford, Connecticut; Stephen Groves in Sioux Falls, South Dakota; Thomas Strong in Washington; and Jonathan Lemire in Bedminster, New Jersey, contributed to this report.
+Associated Press Writers Brian Witte in Annapolis, Maryland; Larry Neumeister in New York; Mark Scolforo in Harrisburg, Pennsylvania; Susan Haigh in Hartford, Connecticut; Stephen Groves in Sioux Falls, South Dakota; Thomas Strong in Washington; Melinda Deslatte in Baton Rouge, Louisiana; and Jonathan Lemire in Bedminster, New Jersey, contributed to this report.